instantshare/instantshare/README.rst

 Linux
 -----
 - Install Python 3.5 using your package manager if it does not come with your distro
-- Install gnome-screenshot using your package manager
+- Install gnome-screenshot and xclip using your package manager
 - Install dependencies using pip (if pip is not installed yet, install python-pip using your package manager)
 - You might need to manually change the permissions of the cacerts.txt file used by httplib2 to 644.